-Pooh’s has to find objects, that the wind has scattered all across the hundred acre woods, and determine who the proper owners are, and return them.
+Pooh has to find objects, that the wind has scattered all across the Hundred Acre Wood, and determine who the proper owners are, and return them.

 The game is populated with characters from A.A.
 Milne’s Winnie the Pooh series of short stories and along the way you’ll meet all the familiar faces including Eeyore, Owl, Tigger, and Piglet.

-The game features you as Donald Duck, working at four different jobs, to earn money so you are able to buy items for the playground of your nephews (wonder if they deserves it).
-Each job takes from one to eight minutes and are arcade oriented mini games for kids and features cute, bright graphics and animations.
+The game features you as Donald Duck, working at four different jobs, to earn money so you are able to buy items for the playground of your nephews (wonder if they deserve it).
+Each job takes from one to eight minutes and are arcade oriented mini-games for kids and features cute bright graphics and animations.

 The game teaches many small lessons throughout; like when Donald looks left and right before crossing the rails – and when the cash desk either wants the exact money or you need to take out the change correctly.